pyrustic/shared/README.md

 The string `my-data.json` is the base name of a file that will be created if it does not yet exist.
 This string is called **Target** and can be an absolute path or an instance of [pathlib.Path](https://docs.python.org/3/library/pathlib.html).
 The `Document` class exposes the `read` and `write` methods, respectively, to read and write the underlying document.

-By default, the underlying document will be considered as a JSON file if its extension is `.json`, otherwise it will be considered as a [Jesth](https://github.com/pyrustic/jesth#readme) file.
-The default behaviour can be changed by setting the `file_format` parameter which accepts the strings `json` or `jesth`.

 ## Initialization
 A document can be initialized with a conditional statement or by defining default data.
 By default, the `Document` class will assign a `dict` to the null parameter `default_data`.